 Mr. Iyengar is known for his extraordinary personal practice, his genius as a teacher, and his lifelong dedication to disseminating the ancient art of yoga around the world.
 A consummate teacher, his distinctive style includes specificity of instruction, innovative sequences of poses, and a profound understanding of the connection between mind and body.
 He introduced the use of props, including the sticky mat, block, strap, and many more, to help all practitioners experience the essence of yoga poses (asanas).
 His deep understanding of the effects of yoga asanas led him to be a pioneer in the field of yoga therapeutics, and he is arguably the foremost practitioner of yoga therapy today.
 He is the author of many classical works including Light on Yoga, the seminal text on yoga postures.

-Now in his 90′s, Mr. Iyengar remains unsurpassed in his practice and teaching.
-He still practices daily in the main hall at his Institute in Pune, India.
-Those of us who travel there to study can see in person the vitality and intense discipline that permeates his practice to this day.
+Mr. Iyengar remains unsurpassed in his practice and teaching.
+Until a few weeks before his death at age 95, he practiced in public every day in the main hall at his Institute in Pune, India.
+Anyone who witnessed his practice could see the vitality and intense discipline that permeated every pose.